marcossilvabr/Chatty-App/README.md

 ### Usage

 Clone the repo to your local machine.
-Install the dependencies and start the server.
+Install the dependencies and start the servers.

 (YOU WILL NEED TO RUN 2 SERVERS)